sindresorhus/awesome-scifi/readme.md

 #### [Star Trek: The Original Series](http://www.imdb.com/title/tt0060028/) [8.4]

-A science-fiction masterpiece, Star Trek has been a really important vision not only of what future technology could look like, but also a reflection of what the hopes were, especially in his time (The 60's), for what human society could look like. - [@augustopedro](https://github.com/augustopedro)
+A science-fiction masterpiece, Star Trek has been a really important vision not only of what future technology could look like, but also a reflection of what the hopes were, especially in the 60's, for what human society could look like. - [@augustopedro](https://github.com/augustopedro)

 > Captain James T. Kirk and the crew of the Starship Enterprise explore the Galaxy and defend the United Federation of Planets.